parsa-epfl/cloudsuite/benchmarks/django-workload/cassandra/README.md

 ```
 #concurrent_materialized_view_writes: 32
 ```
-The JVM settings can also be adjusted for better performance, by using the following options in `/etc/cassandra/jvm.options`:
+The JVM settings can also be manually adjusted for better performance, by using the following options in `/etc/cassandra/jvm.options`:
 ```
 -XX:+UseThreadPriorities
 -XX:ThreadPriorityPolicy=42

 # Heap size (Xms, Xmx) and young generation size (Xmn) should be set depending
 # on the amount of available memory.
-These settings work for a memory size of 128GB
+These settings work for a memory size of 8GB
--Xms65536M
+-Xms4M
--Xmx65536M
+-Xmx4M
--Xmn16384M
+-Xmn1M

 -XX:+HeapDumpOnOutOfMemoryError
 -Xss256k